zenml-io/zenml/docs/book/stacks-and-components/component-guide/orchestrators/skypilot-vm.md

 ┗━━━━━━━━━━━━━━━━━━━━━━━┷━━━━━━━━┷━━━━━━━━━━━━━━━━━━━━━━━┷━━━━━━━━━━━━━━━━━━┷━━━━━━━┷━━━━━━━━┛
 ```

 For this example we will configure a service connector using the `iam-role` auth method.
-But before we can do that, we recommend you to create a new AWS profile, that will be used by the service connector.
+But before we can do that, we recommend you to create a new AWS profile that will be used by the service connector.
 Once we have created the profile, we can register a new service connector using the following command:

 ```shell
 AWS_PROFILE=connectors zenml service-connector register aws-skypilot-vm --type aws --region=us-east-1 --auto-configure